madakdouk/Tech-Academy-Projects/HTML and CSS projects/README.md

 - [Portfolio website](https://madakdouk.github.io)

 ### Divas Archive
-This is a basic HTML and CSS website that I made, focusing on a stylized nav bar, animated image containers, and a contact form.
+This is a basic HTML and CSS website that I made, showcasing a stylized nav bar, animated image containers, and a contact form.
 I made it my own by focusing the content on my favorite pop divas :)

 ### Movie theater site
 This movie theater website was stylized using Bootstrap 4.
 It is simple, but uses many different Bootstrap components.